 There are several factors that will determine which hearing aid will be the right one for you.
 They include the nature and severity of your hearing loss, your lifestyle and the activities you regularly enjoy, your job, your eyesight and dexterity, and the size and shape of your outer ear and inner ear canal.
 Ultimately, your hearing professional will be able to advise you as to the best choice for you.

 Like many other high-tech devices (TVs, phones, computers), hearing aids have experienced a major technological revolution in the past decade and especially in the last couple years.

 The best of today's digital hearing aids are designed to virtually eliminate feedback; make listening in noisy environments easier and more comfortable; stream stereo sound from TVs and radios directly to the hearing aid itself; and much more.
 All in instruments that are smaller (in some cases, invisible) are more comfortable and powerful than ever before.

 Yes.
 Most people need an adjustment period of up to four months before becoming acclimated to — and receiving the full benefit of — wearing their hearing aids.
 However, you should expect to notice demonstrable benefits right away.

 The price of a hearing aid will vary depending on the specific model and features you need, and how effective it is in various noise environments.
-Whatever the final cost, most hearing professionals do offer financing plans.
+Whatever the final cost, Hear Wright offers financing plans.
 You should also check to see if you qualify for free hearing aids or discounted hearing aids from your employer, union, the Veteran's Administration, insurance provider, HMO or local charity (such as Lions Club).